35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

  The ACA evidence also addresses the £60m cost of finance, again suggesting alternative debt arrangements to aid the viability of the scheme.

-ACA finally make some tentative suggestions as to how build costs might be reduced and conclude with their own indicative appraisal, showing how the development could be made viable.
+ACA finally make some tentative suggestions as to how build costs might be reduced and conclude with their own indicative appraisal, showing how the development could be made viable [^11].

 ### Berkeley replies….